dieumort/bench/README.md

 # bench

-いくつかの言語に対して，クイックソートによるベンチマークを行う．
+This program benchmarks some languages with quick sort algorithm.

 ## Requirement
-- Linux環境
+- bash (+ timeout command)
-- bash
+- C++ 11 or later
-- c++11
+- Java 8 or later

 ## Usage
 `$ ./bench.sh`